jeremyrajan/github-pro-dashboard/README.md

 Currently, looking for collaborators to include more features.
 Reach out to me, jeremyrajan@gmail.com.

-Give it a shot and let me know, what you guys think :).
+Give it a shot and let me know, what you guys think :blush:.

-Built with OSS and Github <3!
+Built with OSS and Github :heartpulse:!